JackDougherty/jack-site/_pages/dataviz/index.md

 ### Tues 28 Sept
 - Review Clean Up Data quiz and Meaningful Comparisons quiz
 - Different approaches to the [Covid case normalization question](https://docs.google.com/spreadsheets/d/1ZzvrYSgOlrVCoLrF2y4GHhMj70YPxhqEYg-nOiVpOXs/edit#gid=0)
-- If asked to share your screen in class, go to my Zoom room <https://trincoll.zoom.us/my/jackdougherty>, mute your video and audio, and wait for me to admit you to share your screen
+- If invited to share your screen with the class, go to my Zoom room <https://trincoll.zoom.us/my/jackdougherty>, mute your video and audio, and wait for me to admit you and share your screen
 - Overview of Learning Goal #5: Chart Your Data
   - Chart types
   - Chart design principles and rules